kbase/kb_sdk/doc/kb_sdk_edit_module.md

 #### <A NAME="kidl-spec"></A>C. Create KIDL specification for Module

 The first step is to define the interface to your code in a KIDL specification, sometimes called the "Narrative Method Spec".
-This will include the parameters passed to the methods and the declaration of the methods.
+This will include the parameters passed to the methods and the declaration of the methods.  **You must rerun *make* after each change to the KIDL specification to [create or update the implementation stubs](#stubs).**

 Open the `ContigFilter.spec` file in a text editor, and you will see this: